raganwald-deprecated/homoiconic/2011/02/misadventure_part_iv.md

 **summary**

 If you place your classes in files named after your methods or after the classes themselves, Faux will load them for you and save you the trouble of explicitly loading every file.
-You can always override this behaviour by explicitly loading Javascript files and/or by explicitly forbidding Faux from trying to load Javascript files by convention.
+You can always override this behaviour by explicitly loading JavaScript files and/or by explicitly forbidding Faux from trying to load JavaScript files by convention.

 [index]: http://github.com/unspace/misadventure/tree/master/index.html